GSoC 2019: Haskell (Part-II)

 While many users prefer to stick to the pre-defined YAML 1.2 schemas (Core schema, JSON schema, Failsafe schema), for some use-cases (e.g., when using YAML as an EDSL, such as hpack) it might be desirable to emit the YAML document with a custom application-specific YAML schema encoding.
 (PR #21)

-Also, some tend to prefer dumping YAML files in a particular format For example:
+Also, some tend to prefer dumping YAML files in a particular format

 Some prefer Double quoted Scalars like